pengd/pengd.github.io/_pages/about.md

 ---
 <!-- I am an adjunct senior lecturer working with Scientia Professor [Jingling Xue](http://www.cse.unsw.edu.au/~jingling) at School of Computer Science and Engineering, The University of New South Wales. -->

-I am working at [Ant Group](https://www.antgroup.com/) as a Senior Staﬀ Engineer of software security.
+I am working at [Ant Group](https://www.antgroup.com/) as a Senior Staﬀ Engineer.
 Also I am an adjunct Senior Lecturer at the University of New South Wales ([UNSW personal website](http://www.cse.unsw.edu.au/~pengd/)) and an adjunct Researcher (Professor) at Chinese Academy Sciences([CAS](http://english.cas.cn/)).

 I earned my PhD degree from UNSW under supervised by Scientia Professor [Jingling Xue](http://www.cse.unsw.edu.au/~jingling).
 And then I worked as a Research Associate at [Compiler Research Group](http://www.cse.unsw.edu.au/~corg/) and cooperatively developed an inter-procedural dependence analysis tool [SVF](http://svf-tools.github.io/SVF/) that is maintained by [Dr. Yulei Sui](https://yuleisui.github.io/).

 Before joining Ant, I worked at Huawei as a Technical Expert of AI compiler.
 During the period, I am the founder of MindSpore/AKG ([GitHub](https://github.com/mindspore-ai/akg), [Gitee](https://github.com/mindspore-ai/akg)) which is an open-sourced AI compiler for Huawei Ascend 910.

+I lead the software engineering team responsible for maintaining and developing Ant Group's DevSecOps.
+Our primary focus lies in developing practical program analysis platforms tailored for complex and extensive industrial codebases.

+Recently, our team has been dedicated to integrating Large Language Models (LLMs) into real-world industrial scenarios, aiming to enhance the effectiveness and efficiency of software development.
+The pretrained code LLM, CodeFuse, which was trained by our team at AntGroup, has been open-sourced on [GitHub](https://github.com/codefuse-ai)  and [HuggingFace](https://huggingface.co/codefuse-ai).
+The technical report has been published on [link](https://arxiv.org/abs/2310.06266).

 Research Interests
 ======